tfeb/tfeb-lisp-hax/README.md

 except that no new list structure is created.
 See `collector-contents` for a function which does not update the tail pointer.

+**`collector-empty-p`** returns true if its argument is a collector which is empty (note it doesn't perform any check that the argument actually is a valid collector object).

+**`pop-collector`** returns the first element of a collector, and alters it so that the second element is now the first element.
+It can be used to use collectors like queues.

 ### Notes on explicit collectors
 Surprising things can happen if you share a single list between more than one collector without copying it: